 Put it all together and make it great

-This holiday season should be a memorable one for small businesses.
+With the right combination of shareable content, this holiday season should be a memorable one for your small business.